Formation and evolution of the Solar System: Presolar nebula

 Because of the conservation of angular momentum, the nebula spun faster as it collapsed.
-As the material within the nebula condensed, the atoms within it began to collide with increasing frequency, converting their kinetic energy into heat.
+As the material within the nebula condensed, the temperature rose.
 The center, where most of the mass collected, became increasingly hotter than the surrounding disc.
 Over about 100,000 years, the competing forces of gravity, gas pressure, magnetic fields, and rotation caused the contracting nebula to flatten into a spinning protoplanetary disc with a diameter of about 200 AU and form a hot, dense protostar (a star in which hydrogen fusion has not yet begun) at the centre.
+Since about half of all known stars form systems of multiple stars, and because Jupiter is made of the same elements as the Sun (hydrogen and helium), it has been suggested that the Solar System might have been early in its formation a protostar system with Jupiter being the second but failed protostar, but Jupiter has far too little mass to trigger fusion in its core and so became a gas giant; it is in fact younger than the Sun and the oldest planet of the Solar System.